mhizhapaul58-design/PaulScript-/planning.md

 ## **Overview**

--This project is personal portfolio website crreated to showcase my skills, projects and personality
+-This project is personal portfolio website created to showcase my skills, projects and personality

 -It will serve a digital resume and creative space to display my work